futoin/specs/draft/ftn8_security_concept.md

 * Info - read-only access to private information
 * SafeOps - Info + access to operation, which should not seriously compromise the system
-* PrivilegedOps - SafeOps + access to operations, which may compromise the system
+* PrivilegedOps - SafeOps + access to operations, which may compromise the system.
+Requires SecureChannel
 * ExceptionalOps - PrivilegedOps + access to very sensitive operations, like password change ** At Service discretion, should be one-time access with immediate downgrade to PrivilegedOps level